tom-newbold/ECM2414PairCoursework-CardGame/README.md

 ### ECM2414 Pair Coursework Project

 This project is a threaded card game simulation, written in java.
 Our development is documented within the attached *Report.pdf*.
+Source code has been documented with javadoc comments.

 ## Running the Test Suite